google/crosvm/CONTRIBUTING.md

 crosvm uses the [remain](https://github.com/dtolnay/remain) crate to keep error enums sorted, along with the `#[sorted]` attribute to keep their corresponding match statements in the same order.

+### Unit test code

+Unit tests and other highly-specific tests (which may include some small, but not all, integration tests) should be written differently than how non-test code is written.
+Tests prevent regressions from being committed, show how APIs can be used, and help with understanding bugs in code.
+That means tests must be clear both now and in the future to a developer with low familiarity of the code under test.
+They should be understandable by reading from top to bottom without referencing any other code.
+Towards these goals, tests should:

+- To the extent reasonable, be structured as Arrange-Act-Assert.
+- Test the minimum number of behaviors in a single test.
+Make separate tests for separate behavior.
+- Avoid helper methods that send critical inputs or assert outputs within the helper itself.
+It should be easy to read a test and determine the critical inputs/outputs without digging through helper methods.
+Setup common to many tests is fine to factor out, but lean toward duplicating code if it aids readability.
+- Avoid branching statements like conditionals and loops (which can make debugging more difficult).
+- Document the reason constants were chosen in the test, including if they were picked arbitrarily such that in the future, changing the value is okay.
+(This can be done with constant variable names, which is ideal if the value is used more than once, or in a comment.)
+- Name tests to describe what is being tested and the expected outcome, for example `test_foo_invalid_bar_returns_baz`.

+Less-specific tests, such as most integration tests and system tests, are more likely to require obfuscating work behind helper methods.
+It is still good to strive for clarity and ease of debugging in those tests, but they do not need to follow these guidelines.

 ## Contributing Code